 Family Medicine rotations are constantly one of the most highly valued and positively reviewed rotations of the clerkship experience.
 This is all thanks to you!
-Having said that, we recognize that the last year has been a challenging one (to say the least).
+Having said that, we recognize that the past couple of years have been challenging (to say the least).
 We also acknowledge that asking for your time and expertise to teach our younger colleagues is a big ask.
 Within the DFM, we continue to advocate for our preceptors, and champion the incredible importance and value of generalists within the practice of medicine.